 Reduce Stress and Anxiety

 Have you been suffering from any anxiety and stress?
 Worry no more!
-It turns out that black tea is actually on of the many cures to these 2 problems.
+It turns out that black tea is actually one of the many cures to these 2 problems.

-A professor at the University College London Andrew Steptoe had this comments about black tea, “Drinking black tea may speed up our recovery from daily stresses in life.”
+A professor at the University College London Andrew Steptoe had this comment about black tea, “Drinking black tea may speed up our recovery from daily stresses in life.”

-Black tea drinkers were also found to have lower blood platelet activation levels, which are directly connected to blood clot formation, well known to be responsible for the risk for heart attacks.
+Black tea drinkers were also found to have lower blood platelet activation levels, which are directly connected to blood clot formation, well known to be responsible for the risk of heart attacks.

 If you dread cancer, then am sure you would be happy to know that black tea has the ability to prevent various kinds of cancer.
 Yup!
-Even breast cancer which is one of the ugliest type of cancer.
+Even breast cancer is one of the ugliest types of cancer.
 Here I back my claim with evidence from scientific research which reveals that antioxidants, specifically polyphenols, catechins, flavonoids, thearubigins, and theaflavins, can substantially prevent and even reduce the spread and development of cancer.
 What are antioxidants?
-Well they are substances that prohibit or prevent oxidation of beneficial molecules in our bodies.
-Both antioxidants and free radicals are created in our body and are essentially opposing forces within our bodies that must be balanced to maintain health.
+Well, they are substances that prohibit or prevent the oxidation of beneficial molecules in our bodies.
+Both antioxidants and free radicals are created in our bodies and are essentially opposing forces within our bodies that must be balanced to maintain health.